Gorbachev mourned as rare world leader but some still bitter - KESQ

 “Mikhail Gorbachev played a critical role in the peaceful end to the Cold War.
 At home, he was a figure of historical importance, but not in the way he intended,” said Robert M. Gates, who headed the CIA from 1991 to 1993 and later became U.S. defense secretary.

-Israeli President Isaac Herzog called Gorbachev “one of the 20th century’s most extraordinary figures.
-He was a brave and visionary leader, who shaped our world in ways previously thought unimaginable.”
+Calling Gorbachev “a brave leader and great statesman,” Israeli Prime Minister Yair Lapid said the last Soviet leader “opened the gates of the Soviet Union for the great wave of Jewish immigration to Israel in the 1990s.”

-In Asia, he was remembered as a leader with the courage to bring change.
+In Asia, Gorbachev was remembered as a leader with the courage to bring change.

 China’s government recognized Gorbachev’s role in healing relations between Moscow and Beijing.
 Gorbachev had been an inspiration to reformist thinkers in China during the late 1980s, and his visit to Beijing in 1989 marked a watershed in relations between the sides.